 "fascinating, elegantly written" –– The Spectator

-Out now in the UK (William Collins) and Portugal (Bertrand), with editions in Spain (Ariel), Italy (Bollati Boringhieri) and Korea (Kachi) forthcoming.
+Out now in the UK (William Collins), Portugal (Bertrand), and Italy (Bollati Boringhieri), with editions forthcoming in Spain (Ariel), Korea (Kachi), Ukraine (Laboratory) and Turkiye (Repair/Kitapyurdu).

 A 2022 Book of the Year in The Times, Prospect, The Sunday Times, and the TLS

 A HISTORY OF WATER follows the interconnected lives of two men across the Renaissance globe.
 One of them––an aficionado of mermen and Ethiopian culture, a collector of unusual art, a historian and expert on water-music––returns home from witnessing the birth of the modern age to die in a mysterious incident, apparently the victim of a grisly and curious murder.
 The other––a ruffian, vagabond and braggart, chased across the globe from Mozambique to Japan––ends up as the national poet of Portugal.
 Their stories capture the extraordinary wonders that awaited Europeans on their arrival in India and China, the challenges these marvels presented to longstanding beliefs, and the vast conspiracy to silence the questions these posed about the nature of history and of human life.